DFE-Digital/early-years-foundation-recovery/README.md

 Use `bin/rspec` to run the test suite under `/spec`.
 Rails system specs use RackTest only for efficiency.

+**Production**

+Running locally in the production rails environment requires generating a self-signed certificate.
+Use `bin/docker-certs`

 **UI Framework**

 > Gemfile group :ui